 Below that are related questions that other people commonly ask (along with their answers).

 So all of this begs the question: How do you create something that can help solve a user’s problem?

 I’ll answer that in one second, but here’s what you don’t do for the record:

 “Keyword density” used to be an old-school tactic that was once relevant when Google’s algorithm was dumb and static.
-But today, with RankBrain, Google has become a borderline genius.
+With RankBrain, Google has become a borderline genius.

-So keyword stuffing like it’s 1999 all over again can only hurt you in the long run.
-And as you can see, this is a terrible “answer” or “solution” to someone’s problem.
+So keyword stuffing like it’s 1999 will hurt you in the long run.
+As you can see, this is a terrible “answer” or “solution” to someone’s problem.

 After saying that, there are a few places on a page that you want to pay special attention to.